Thomas E. Rose: Libby Prison

 Rose was determined to not spend his final days of the war there and began devising ways to escape due to the extremely poor living conditions there such as no beds, sparse rations and the temperature constantly being cold there.
 The worst realization came when Rose and other Pennsylvanian officers learnt of the even worse conditions at Belle Isle.
 Rose formed a group of 15 men to begin digging a tunnel to the sewer line at the prison at an unused storage basement room that was infested with rats.
 Their tools consisted of meager supplies such as a table knifer, an auger, a chisel, a couple of spoons or even their bare hands as two men would take turns digging the tunnel each day.
 After Rose and the other men broke through the wooden pillings, they made it to the sewer but the smell caused one man to faint and most of the men didn't want to continue into the drainage system and had to fill the tunnel back up with dirt in order to not flood the basement.
 Rose then proposed another tunnel to head for a street and use the carriage house on where to dig the new tunnel at.
 Reportedly, Rose was so obsessed with freedom that he was digging 24/7 one day and would only take small breaks for air before going back down and covering the tunnel with a wooden plank.

 On February 8, 1864, all the 109 men who participated in the escape were notified of the date of the escape and advising them to ration all of their food before Rose led all of them down the tunnel and despite the street being well lit with gas lamps and sentries in many places, all of the men managed to escape and hide within the darkness.
 The next day, the Confederates found out about the escapees and John H. Winder suspected that the guards that night were all bribed and called for their arrests as well as the searching of all of their money.
 Despite this however, none of the guards had any stacks of cash and they were all released.
 Of the 109 men that escaped, only 48 would make it within the Union ranks as the rest were either killed or captured.
-Rose himself nearly at the Union lines but he was recaptured and sent back to Libby Prison but was eventually released due to an officer exchange and Rose returned to his regiment.
+Rose himself nearly reached the Union lines, but he was recaptured and sent back to Libby Prison.
+However, he was eventually released due to an officer exchange and returned to his regiment.